tyronen/recurrent-rebels/README.md

 For more information, see https://github.com/HackerNews/API

 ## FastAPI and Streamlit
+You must create an inference cache first: `python big_model/inference_preprocess`.
+This requires the '

 Start the app: `uvicorn app.main:app --reload` to run locally on http://127.0.0.1:8000/

 To run a prediction on HN post with a given `id`: Call `http://127.0.0.1:8000/predict_hn/{id}`